 Profit is an outcome of managing and developing people well.
 People and their development enable profit.
 Enable people and you enable profit.

-Organizations which approach training and development from this standpoint inevitably foster people who perform well and progress, and, importantly, stay around for long enough to become great at what they do, and to help others become so.
+Organisations which approach training and development from this standpoint inevitably foster people who perform well and progress, and, importantly, stay around for long enough to become great at what they do, and to help others become so.

 Training is a very commonly used word, so it features heavily on this page, but learning is in many ways a better way to think of the subject, because learning 'belongs' to the learner, whereas training traditionally 'belongs' to the trainer or the organization.

-This is a significant difference in attitude, explained in more detail on the training or learning? page.
+This is a significant difference in attitude, explained in more detail on the training or learning page.

 Training should be about whole person development - not just transferring skills, the traditional interpretation of training at work.

 Whatever your role and responsibility, you might not immediately be able to put great new emphasis on 'whole person development'.

 Being realistic, corporate attitudes and expectations about what 'training' is and does cannot be changed overnight, and most organisations still see 'training' as being limited to work skills, classrooms and powerpoint presentations.
 However, when you start to imagine and think and talk about progressive attitudes to developing people - beyond traditional skills training - for example: